appserver-io/build/README.md

 ## Installation

-If you want to install the generic build- and deployment targets to use with your library, you do this by add
+If you want to install the generic build- and deployment targets to use with your library, you do this by adding

 ```sh
 {